Durham Constabulary: Operations

-Durham Constabulary is managed by Chief Constable Jo Farrell and her executive team, composed of Deputy Chief Constable Dave Orford, Temporary Assistant Chief Constable John Ward, Assistant Chief Officer Gary Ridley.
+Durham Constabulary is managed by Chief Constable Rachel Bacon and her executive team, composed of Deputy Chief Constable Ciaron Irvine, Assistant Chief Constable Tonya Antonis, and Assistant Chief Officer Gary Ridley.

 The force operates through a number of functional commands: Neighbourhood And Safeguarding, Response Policing, Crime and Criminal Justice, Tasking and Co-ordination and Support Services, which all report to the Executive Team.

 Since 2010, Durham Constabulary and neighbouring Cleveland Police have shared road policing and firearms teams through a joint Specialist Operations Unit.
 These officers are based at Wynyard Park Business Park and Spennymoor.
+In May 2021 the Chief Constable of Cleveland Police gave notice that they would be withdrawing from the CDSOU.
+Since 2022 Clevaland and Durham have operated separate Road Policing and Armed provisions but kept a joint training facility.
 Durham and Cleveland Police have shared a tactical training centre in Urlay Nook, near Teesside International Airport (formerly Durham Tees Valley Airport), since 2001.

 As of September 2020, the force has 1,168 police officers, 129 special constables, and 131 police community support officers (PCSO), 65 police support volunteers (PSV), and 924 staff.